Reticella Needle Lace Tutorial

 Simplest 205 and My Nine Square design 253 Triangle design

 Each major line of the design must have at least 2 outline threads on it initially.
 But each of these lines must have a minimum of 3 foundation threads before it is finished with overcasting or buttonholing.
+This is true for any method of laying foundation threads.

 So here are the pathways I chose.
 These are not the only possible ways.